Ankylosing Spondylitis Quiz

 Developed by doctors.

-Ankylosing spondylitis is an arthritis type characterized by long-term inflammation of the joints in your spine.
+Ankylosing spondylitis is an chronic inflammatory arthritis that affects the joints in your spine.
 Although the cause is unknown, certain genetic factors are believed to be involved.

 • Back pain improves with exercise